St John the Baptist Church, Chipping Barnet: Music

-The Choir at St John the Baptist Barnet has a long tradition of choral music, the Organist and Choirmaster is currently Terence Atkins.
-He has held the post for over 40 years.
-The Assistant Organist, Alan Parish has been at St Johns for even longer.

-The Choir sing Concerts throughout the year as well as Evensong every Sunday.
-Annually they are the Resident choir in many of the countries cathedrals; singing the services for a week while the cathedral choir is on holiday.

-St John the Baptist Barnet also has a large Organ which is regularly used for recitals.
-The previous Organ Scholar – Ashley Wagner, is currently the Organ Scholar at Worcester Cathedral after a year as Organ Scholar at Birmingham Cathedral.
-Ben Markovic is the current Organ Scholar at St Johns – Barnet.

-Annually, the church welcomes a service of music, a "Christmas concert" from the Queen Elizabeth's grammar school for boys which is a 10 minutes walk from the site.
 The church has also played host to the High Barnet Chamber Music Festival.

 Status

-The living of Barnet is a curacy, held with the rectory of East Barnet till the death of the last incumbent in 1866, when the livings were separated.
+The benefice of Barnet is a curacy, held with the rectory of East Barnet till the death of the last incumbent in 1866, when the livings were separated.
 The parish of Chipping Barnet, served by St John's Church, was provided with a chapel-of-ease in Victorian times; subsequently Chipping Barnet parish was split in two, and the chapel-of-ease (on Bells Hill, Barnet) raised to the status of a parish church, dedicated to St Stephen.